 New Casino Launches

 The new-casino page is about launch freshness and trust filtering, not just publishing another list.
-The real questions are whether a new brand is worth testing, how transparent the terms are, and what signals make a launch page look credible.
+The real questions are whether a new brand or new sweepstakes casino is worth testing, how transparent the terms are, and what signals make a launch page look credible.

 • Targets newly launched or newly visible casinos for USA-facing users.